rsonger/software-engineering-lab/_posts/2023-05-31-scene_graph.md

 The **scene** itself is the root node and the Sun is its direct child.
 All the planets revolve around the Sun, so they are children of the Sun node.
 We can further add moons to the scene graph and their parent nodes would be the planets around which they revolve.
 In a scene graph, the *ancestor nodes* of a node are everything from the node's parent up to and including the root node.
 Likewise, the *descendants* of a node are all the nodes that extend from it.
 In this example, the ancestors of the Moon are the Earth, Sun, and Scene.
 Meanwhile the descendants of the Sun include all of the planets and moons.

 Remember that the transformation of an object is calculated by accumulating all the individual scaling, rotation, and translations applied to the object and stored in its *model matrix*.
 In a scene graph, we can store the model matrix of a node relative to its parent node.
-Then, we can calculate the transformation of the object relative to the world as the product of all its ancestor model matrices with its own model matrix.
+Then, we can calculate the global transformation of the object relative as the product of all its ancestor model matrices with its own model matrix.
 For example, the Moon's model matrix would be a rotation matrix relative to the Earth while the Earth's model matrix would be a rotation matrix relative to the Sun.
 We can then calculate the world transform of the Moon by multiplying the model matrices of the Moon, Earth, and Sun.
 How convenient!

 We can also **group** together nodes in a scene graph when we want to collectively transform them.
 For example, a basic table might be a long, flat box for the surface and four tall, narrow boxes for the legs.
-Then we can arrange these five boxes relative to each other in a "table" group and apply transforms to the table as a whole.
+Then we can arrange these five boxes relative to each other in a "table" group and apply transformations to the table as a whole.

 ![A table is just a large flat box and four long, narrow boxes](/software-engineering-lab/assets/images/simple_table_3d.png)